 - 1. Review and define FSC's position on conversion, - 2.
 Strengthen FSC's role to support global conversion-free commitments, - 3.
-Provide a pathway for forest areas converted after November 1994 to enter the FSC system, and to - 4.
+Provide a pathway for forest areas converted from 1 December 1994 to enter the FSC system, and - 4.
 Accelerate further conservation, ecological restoration and social restitution.